AionSystem/AION-BRAIN/docs/README.md

 AION-BRAIN

-🇺🇸 Built for America's AI Leadership
+🇺🇸 Built for AI Leadership
-As the Stargate Project mobilizes $500B for AI infrastructure, frameworks like AION-BRAIN demonstrate what's possible when builders move fast.
+As the Stargate Project and other AI companies globally mobilizes for AI infrastructure, frameworks like AION-BRAIN demonstrate what's possible when builders move fast.
 This repository represents 9 months of intensive AI systems development - the kind of rapid innovation America needs to maintain AI leadership.

 **Enterprise-Grade Cognitive Infrastructure for AI Systems**